 Instead of a track fixed to the deck, this system uses a block temporarily fixed to the jib clew.
-It reuses the jib sheet you already have to form a bridle close to the mast for the block to ride on.
-It can be a single jib sheet that you normally tie the middle of to the clew or, if you normally use two separate sheets, just one sheet.
+It reuses one of the headsail sheets you already have to form a bridle on the foredeck for the block to ride on.
+The other headsail sheet is not used.

 The only other parts you need are two turning blocks.
 They can be snatch blocks that you keep on hand for miscellaneous jobs, your spinnaker sheet blocks if they’re portable, or they can be permanent blocks that you install just for this purpose (in that case, your system won’t be free).
 Heck, even two carabiners will work.
-If you only have one block or carabiner, reave the sheet directly through the clew grommet in step 2 below instead and attach your block or carabiner to the side deck.
+If you only have one block or carabiner, reave the sheet directly through the clew grommet in step 2 below instead and attach your block or carabiner to the side deck where it can lead the sheet.
 The clew will have a little more friction but not enough to keep it from working.

-I just move my existing spinnaker sheet blocks forward when I want to set up the jib for self-tacking.
+When I want to set up the jib for self-tacking, I just move my existing spinnaker sheet blocks forward from the aft coamings to midship.
 I won’t be flying the spinnaker at the same time so they won’t be in use anyway.
 I like these 40mm web attachment style blocks from Nautos.
 They’re high quality, inexpensive, and work great.
 Instead of lashing them with webbing, I use 5/32″ dyneema loops or soft shackles.

 For easy, versatile, and economical ways to attach these blocks to almost anything like you see in the pictures here, check out the continuous loops of dyneema that I describe in How to Rig a Cruising Spinnaker in 4 Stingy Stages and DIY Soft Shackles for Quick and Easy Headsail Changes.